-where $p_0=1.H$ is the reference point in $M$.
+where $x_0=1.H$ is the reference point in $M$.
 Then we have $\ker\rho\supset\ker\phi$.
-Moreover the linear isotropy representation is faithful (i.e. $\rho$ is injective) \iif $G$ acts freely on the bundle of linear frame $L(M)$.\\ We can always suppose without loss of generality that the action of $G$ on $M$ is effective (i.e. $\ker\phi=\{1\}$) but it does not imply in general that the linear isotropy representation is faithful.
-However if there exists on $M$ a $G$-invariant affine connection, then the linear isotropy representation is faithful provided that $G$ acts effectively on $M$.
-(Indeed, given a manifold $M$ with an affine connection, and $p\in M$, an affine transformation of $M$ is determined by $(f(p),df(p))$, i.e. $f$ is the identity \iif it leaves one linear frame fixed).
+Moreover the linear isotropy representation is faithful (i.e. $\rho$ is injective) \iif $G$ acts freely on the bundle of linear frames $L(M)$.\\ We can always suppose without loss of generality that the action of $G$ on $M$ is effective (i.e. $\ker\phi=\{1\}$) but it does not imply in general that the linear isotropy representation is faithful.
+However if there exists on $M$ a $G$-invariant linear connection, then the linear isotropy representation is faithful provided that $G$ acts effectively on $M$.
+(Indeed, given a manifold $M$ with a linear connection, and $x\in M$, an affine transformation $f$ of $M$ is determined by $(f(x),df(x))$, i.e. $f$ is the identity \iif it leaves one linear frame fixed).